justin7251/age_calculator/README.md

 # Age Calculator

 The age calculator is a small project that allows users to enter a name and date, and calculate your age in units of year, month, day, and hour.
-This project is build by react, tt uses React hooks to add, update and delete.
+This project is build by react, it uses React hooks to add, update and delete.

 # Getting Started with Create React App